terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 <br>

-This is the TL;DR = "too long; didn't read" page.
-The page that tells you what its all about (the gist) without you having to read much.
+TL;DR = "too long; didn't read".
+This page that tells you what its all about (the gist) with minimal text.

 <br>

-**1 Coding for basic AI demos (NNs, CNNs, LLMs, etc) is the only way to really grasp what AI (and AI hype) is**.
+**1 Coding basic AI demos (NNs, CNNs, LLMs, etc) is the only way to really grasp what AI (and AI hype) is**.
 Its not that difficult nowadays, because AI tools (Cursor, GPT, Codex, etc) do the coding and debugging for you.

 **2 After demos, you realize where AI excels and fails**.
 AI NNs are just statistical models trained on whatever input you give them.
 They only crunch numbers (they don't have any comprehension of the real world).